unovue/radix-vue/docs/content/components/avatar.md

 ### Image

 The image to render.
 By default it will only render when it has loaded.
-You can use the `onLoadingStatusChange` handler if you need more control.
+You can use the `@loadingStatusChange` handler if you need more control.

 <PropsTable :data="[
     {